Choose your... Country Language

 • EIS Portal for Revenue Officers

-The portal you will use as a business is the EIS Taxpayer Portal1, where you can generate, submit, and manage your electronic invoices.
+The portal you will use as a business is the EIS Taxpayer Portal, where you can generate, submit, and manage your electronic invoices.
 Once submitted, invoice reports will be sent to the Continuous Transaction Control (CTC) platform, where documents will either be confirmed or denied.

-You can also choose to use e-invoicing and receipt providers like Quickbooks, but you must register this with the BIR before using it to generate any of your electronic invoices.
+You can also choose to use e-invoicing and receipt providers like QuickBooks, but you must register this with the BIR before using it to generate any of your electronic invoices.
 Once your invoices are generated and signed using external software, you can submit them to the BIR through the EIS Taxpayer portal.

 In the Philippines, all invoices must be submitted to the BIR and stored for up to ten years.